lethek/SignalR.Extras.Autofac/README.md

 Your hub instances will automatically and transparently be assigned their own new child lifetime scopes upon each invocation by SignalR.
 They will also automatically dispose of those lifetime scopes upon completion.
 You do not need to manage the disposal of those hubs which inherit from `LifetimeHub` or `LifetimeHub<T>`, or the injected dependencies owned by Autofac.

-You can still register and use Hubs which do not inherit from `LifetimeHub` or `LifetimeHub<T>` - dependencies will still be injected correctly by Autofac, however you will have to manually manage their lifetime scopes yourself (as described here https://autofac.readthedocs.org/en/v6.0.0/integration/signalr.html#managing-dependency-lifetimes).
+You can still register and use Hubs which do not inherit from `LifetimeHub` or `LifetimeHub<T>`.
+Dependencies will still be injected correctly by Autofac, however you will have to manually manage their lifetime scopes yourself (as described here https://autofac.readthedocs.org/en/v6.0.0/integration/signalr.html#managing-dependency-lifetimes).

-Note: disposing the Autofac container will result in any tracked LifetimeHub instances and their scoped dependencies also being disposed at that time.
+Note: Disposing the Autofac container will result in any ***tracked LifetimeHub instances*** (even if they're ExternallyOwned), and their scoped dependencies, also being disposed at that time.

 ## Examples: